 BCN is not a funding organization, it is an interagency network.
 We are therefore unable to provide any financial assistance to other organizations.

-The website library contains research, theoretical and policy documents directly related to the care and protection of vulnerable children.
-The website does not contain documents directly related to the implementation of good practices in care; such as, guidance on the policies, laws and structures required to effectively care for children, as well as manuals and tools on setting up and delivering quality care placements.
-These resources are available in the BCN Toolkit.
+The BCN website library contains research, theoretical and policy documents directly related to the care and protection of vulnerable children.
+The library also contains documents directly related to the implementation of good practices in care; such as, guidance on the policies, laws and structures required to effectively care for children, as well as manuals and tools on setting up and delivering quality care placements.

 To help organizations and individuals find more specific information, the library of documents is divided by six key topic areas: (1) strengthening family care; (2) social welfare systems; (3) the continuum of care; (4) principles of good care practices; (5) particular threats to children's care and protection; and (6) separated children in an emergency.
 Within each topic and subtopic page there is a summary and description of the issue areas.
 Each document has a summary listing document title, date, author and brief summary of what is contained in the document.